-Fee 2000 baht in cash and you will be asked to provide either a return flight or a bus/train reservation to one of the neighboring countries (Laos, Cambodia, Myanmar, Malaysia) and an amount of 10,000 baht to cover your needs.
+You will be asked to provide either a return flight or a bus/train reservation to one of the neighboring countries (Laos, Cambodia, Myanmar, Malaysia) and an amount of 10,000 baht to cover your needs.

 Andorra, Bhutan, Bulgaria, China, Cyprus, Ethiopia, Fiji, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Papua New Guinea, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine, Uzbekistan.

 For tourism purposes, tourists from Brunei, Indonesia, and Singapore, Malaysian benefit from unlimited access to land borders.